Benign Prostatic Hyperplasia (BPH)

 Fig 5b. acute retention of urine from BPH

 Medical therapy is the first-line treatment.
 There are 2 main groups of drugs available.
 The first are the alpha1-blockers, (e.g. Hytrin, Xatral, Harnal) which relax the tone of the prostate and bladder neck.
-They are 70% effective, but carry a 10% chance of causing giddiness from lowering of the blood pressure.
+They are 70% effective, but carry a 10% risk of giddiness due to lowering of the blood pressure.
 However, they do nothing to reduce the prostate size.
-The second group are the 5-alpha reductase inhibitors, (e.g. Proscar, Avodart) which block the action of the male hormone, dihydrotestosterone (DHT) within the prostate and decrease prostate size.
+The second group are the 5-alpha reductase inhibitors, (e.g. Proscar, Avodart) which block the action of the male hormone, dihydrotestosterone (DHT) on the prostate, thereby decreasing prostate size.
 They are indicated for large glands (> 30 ml size) but can take up to 3 months to sufficiently reduce the prostate size.
 Hence, combination with alpha1-blocker is needed for the initial months.
-A dual drug, Duodart (Harnal + Avodart) is also available as a single tablet to make it convenient for BPH patients.
+A dual drug, Duodart (Harnal + Avodart) is also available as a single tablet to make dosing convenient.

 Surgery is indicated when complications arise or when medical treatment fail.
-The most effective surgery is TURP [Fig 6], which is endoscopic resection of the BPH to recreate an open channel [6a].
+The most effective surgery is TURP, which is endoscopic resection of the BPH to recreate an open channel [7a].
 It is done under general or spinal anaesthesia and takes 1 hour to do.
 Hospital stay is 3 to 4 days; the main complications being bleeding and dry ejaculation.
 There are many variants to TURP, e.g. enucleation TURP, laser TURP but they are essentially different techniques achieving the same outcome of immediate channel creation.
-The most well-known laser, Greenlight (PVP) laser has the advantage of less bleeding and shorter hospital stay [6b].
+The most well-known laser, Greenlight (PVP) laser has the advantage of less bleeding and shorter hospital stay [7b].
 However, it is slower to perform and costs more than the standard TURP.
-Thermotherapy (using heat or steam) and Urolift (using wires to pull apart the prostate lobes) are alternative lesser-invasive options but these methods may not have durable results [6c].
-Open prostatectomy is reserved for very huge BPH > 100 ml but is rarely done nowadays.
+Thermotherapy (using heat or steam) [7c] and Urolift (using wires to pull apart the prostate lobes) [7d] are alternative lesser-invasive options but the concern is that their results may not be durable resulting in re-surgery in later years.
+Open prostatectomy is reserved for very huge BPH > 100 ml and rarely done nowadays.

 a) Standard TURP

-Following TURP surgery, many men may still continue to have frequent urination and urgency but this will settle by 3 months in 70% of cases.
-Those who do settle have an overactive bladder related to ageing or diabetes and need medication to control their unstable bladder.
+Following prostate surgery, men may still continue to have frequent urination and urgency but this settles by 3 months in 70% of cases.
+Those who do not resolve have an overactive bladder related to ageing or diabetes which can be controlled with medication. (see article on overactive bladder)